TuRan-H/pytorch-debug-shape/README.md

 3. Run `Install PyTorch Debug Plugin`.
 4. Reload VS Code.

-## Development

-1. Run `npm install` to install dependencies.
-2. Run `npm run compile` to build the extension.
-3. Press `F5` to debug the extension.

 ## Manual Installation (if you want to create a .vsix)

 1. Install `vsce`: `npm install -g @vscode/vsce`